ibm-cloud-docs/power-iaas/data-portability.md

 ---

-By using data portability for {{site.data.keyword.powerSysFull}}, you can perform tasks such as transferring data and processing the data, either in your data center location or on a service provider location.
-You can port the data by using a set of tools and procedures.
+On IBM Cloud, data portability refers to a set of tools and procedures.
+You can use data to transfer data from {{site.data.keyword.powerSysFull}} to on-premises or on a different service provider that supports the Power architecture to implement a similar workload or to process data.
 {: shortdesc}

-You can accomplish the following tasks by using data portability:

-* Export the digital artifacts that are needed to implement similar workloads.

-* Process the data on the {{site.data.keyword.powerSys_notm}} or on a service provider location that supports the Power architecture.

 {{site.data.keyword.powerSys_notm}} is an Infrastructure as a Service (IaaS) offering.
-As a {{site.data.keyword.powerSys_notm}} user, you own the data, operating system images, and configuration parameters. {{site.data.keyword.powerSys_notm}} architecture follows a typical on-premises Power deployments to facilitate data portability.
-The infrastructure design enables {{site.data.keyword.powerSys_notm}} to maintain key enterprise software certification and support as the {{site.data.keyword.powerSys_notm}} architecture replicates a certified private cloud infrastructure.
+As a {{site.data.keyword.powerSys_notm}} user, you own the data, operating system images, and configuration parameters.
+The {{site.data.keyword.powerSys_notm}} architecture follows Power deployments within infrastructure to facilitate data portability.
+The {{site.data.keyword.powerSys_notm}} architecture is identical to a certified private cloud infrastructure.
+The infrastructure is designed such that the {{site.data.keyword.powerSys_notm}} can maintain key enterprise software certification and support.

+## Responsibilities
+{: #data-port-respon}

+{{site.data.keyword.powerSys_notm}} provides interfaces and instructions to guide you to copy and store your content on your selected location.
+The content can include data that is stored on logical volumes, operating system images, and configuration parameters.

+You are responsible for the following actions:
+- Use of the exported data
+- Use of the configuration to enable data portability to other infrastructures
+- Create and execute the plan to set up the infrastructure on a different service provider that has capabilities similar to the {{site.data.keyword.powerSys_notm}} services

+For more information about the responsibility assignment matrix for {{site.data.keyword.powerSys_notm}}, see [High-level architecture](/docs/power-iaas?topic=power-iaas-on-cloud-architecture#high-level-architecture-on-cloud).

 ## Migrating data
 {: #data-port-export-proc}

-Migrating data from one infrastructure to another requires planning and strategies to achieve the expected performance.
-Perform the steps defined in the following topics to migrate Power workloads to a {{site.data.keyword.powerSys_notm}}:
+To migrate data from one infrastructure to another, you must create a plan and have a strategy to achieve the expected performance.
+Complete the steps that are defined in the following topics to migrate Power workloads to a {{site.data.keyword.powerSys_notm}}:

 * [Planning a workload migration to IBM&reg; Power&reg; Virtual Server](/docs/power-iaas?topic=power-iaas-system-migration)
 * [Migration strategies for AIX](/docs/power-iaas?topic=power-iaas-migration-aix)